carloslibero/Udacity-FEND-Project3-Arcade-Game/README.md

 After creating a high level plan for this item, it was defined to have the following actions performed:
 1. Fix issues with current provided files and perform a few tests to understand how the provided game engine works
-1. Create the background tileset (in progress)
+1. Create the background tileset
 1. Create the enemy class and experiment with one instance to get a proper speed and random position (TODO)
 1. Implement several enemies to game (TODO)
 1. Implement player class and its movement, handling screen collision (TODO)